-- If you talk to wrestling fans long enough you just might run into one or two who have a passing familiarity of Cheerleader Melissa.
+- If you talk to wrestling fans long enough you just might run into one or two who have a passing familiarity with Cheerleader Melissa.
 Perhaps as the ChickFight staple, the multiple time APW Future Legend title holder, a SHIMMER Champion, perhaps as the burqua clad Raisha Saeed or zipper happy Alissa Flash in TNA, for that time she was ranked #1 among wrestlers around the world, as a President Of Wonder Ring Stardom, as masked luchadora Mariposa on El Rey's Lucha Underground, maybe even as that jobber on Sunday Night Heat but good luck finding anyone who knows the tag team she used to lead cheers for, the Ballard Brothers.
 They do still appear on the same card every once and while, even if no longer on the same spot, so the Ballards have benefited from her success to an extent.

 - Among English speaking wrestling fans, Black Rose is easily the best known member of the Dominican Revolution (despite being Puerto Rican).
-She's also better known in the continental US than her WWC clients Los Fugitivos de la Calle (Niche and Lynx) or El Bronco #1, Huranan Castillo Jr or IWA client Jumping Jeff Jeffery.
+She's also better known in the continental US than her WWC clients Los Fugitivos de la Calle (Niche and Lynx), El Bronco #1, Huranan Castillo Jr or IWA client Jumping Jeff Jeffery.